Welcome to hydroponics 101 - where you'll learn how to grow hydroponics style!

-We are going to take this opportunity to educate you on hydroponic growing, one of the most exciting and efficient ways to grow indoors.
+We are going to take this opportunity to educate you on hydroponic gardening.
+This is one of the most exciting and efficient ways to grow indoors.

-Whether you are already familiar with it, or a complete beginner - you will gain something valuable from this post, as we are going to take a deep dive into:
+Whether you are already familiar with it, or a complete beginner, you will gain something valuable from this post.
+Here is what we are going to take a deep dive into:

 We've got a lot to cover, so without further ado, let's dive in!

 You are probably excited to learn how to grow hydroponics plants.
 We've got a lot to cover before we start growing anything.

 The first lesson in hydroponics 101 starts with a definition.

 It is defined as growing plants without the use of traditional soil or soilless mixes.

 Instead, plants are put in a net pot or cup, and roots are suspended in a nutrient solution or just air.

 To be considered a hydroponic system, plants need to be either supported by an inert growing medium, or nothing at all.
 The only nutrients your plants get are what you feed them - directly at the root zone.